Corbin Carroll Preview, Player Props: Diamondbacks vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.2 K/9, the seventh-best in MLB.

-- The Astros' 4.00 team ERA ranks 10th among all league pitching staffs.
+- The Astros' 3.97 team ERA ranks eighth among all MLB pitching staffs.

-- Astros pitchers combine to give up 201 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

 © 2023 Data Skrive.
 All rights reserved.